winsuntech/fruitmix/markdown/xattr.md

 # Extended Attribute

-Fruitmix uses Linux file system's Extended Attribute feature to store `File Instance` data.
+Fruitmix uses Linux file system's Extended Attribute feature to store Fruitmix specific data for files and folders.

-All files and folders in `Universe` has an extended attribute named: `user.fruitmix`, including the root folders.
+All files and folders in `Universe` has an extended attribute named: `user.fruitmix`, but the root folder itself does not necessarily have this data.

 `xattr` is a JavaScript library for reading and writing extended attribute data for files and folders.
 We also use this term to refer to the extended attribute data.